Questions for Book I:

-This convention may seem irksome, but it makes sense.
+This convention may seem disorienting and irksome, but it makes sense.
 It requires that we thrash around a bit trying to get our bearings within a narrative that began before our poem does.
-We'll hear more later, and the poet will fill us in, but he needs to get us involved immediately, so a long preamble would be a drag.
+We'll hear more later, and the poet will fill us in, but he needs to get us involved immediately, so a long preamble would be artificial and a drag.

 Mythology itself functions like a soap opera (or wrestling federation) where one plunges in and only later comes to a wider understanding of where each of the characters fits into a larger picture.
 So too with a work beginning in medias res.

 Apollo the son of Zeus and Leto.
 Incensed at the king

 he swept a fatal plague through the army..."
 (1.9-11).

 The specific explanation is coming, but the idea of "plague" is of interest: notice how the nature of rage itself spreads, disease-like."The girl--I won't give up the girl.
 Long before that,

 old age will overtake her in my house, in Argos,